3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Conclusion

 \section{Conclusion}

 Generating molecules with desired properties is a critical task with broad applications in drug discovery and materials design.
-These applications call for methods that generate diverse, and ideally novel, molecules with the desired properties.
+Such applications call for methods that produce diverse, and ideally novel, molecules with the desired properties.
 We have introduced 3M-Diffusion, a novel multi-modal molecular graph generation method, to address this challenge.
 3M-Diffusion first encodes molecular graphs into a graph latent space aligned with text descriptions.
 It then reconstructs the molecular graph and atomic attributes based on the given text descriptions using the molecule decoder.
 3M-Diffusion learns a probabilistic mapping from the text space to the latent molecular graph space using the latent diffusion model.
-The results of our extensive experiments demonstrate that 3M-Diffusion can generate high-quality, novel and diverse molecular graphs that semantically match the textual description provided.
-Ablation studies underscore the importance of aligning the latent representation of texts with that of molecular graphs to the performance of 3M-Diffusion.
-Work in progress is aimed at text-guided molecular graph generation tasks, e.g., text-guided generation of biological macromolecules, new drugs and new materials, and experimental validation of the resulting graphs through their synthesis and characterization in the lab.
+The results of extensive experiments show that 3M-Diffusion can generate high-quality, novel and diverse molecular structures that semantically match the textual description provided.
+Ablation studies underscore the critical role of aligning the latent representation of text with that of molecular graphs in 3M-Diffusion.